Concrete Floors and Snow

 Concrete floors just need a quick mop in order to be completely cleaned.
 They tend not to absorb dirt and stains, so there is very little scrubbing involved when it comes to concrete floors.
 The industrial look may cause homeowners to be wary, but innovative sealers can be used to create a sleek, modern look in any building.

 Not only are concrete floors easier to clean in the winter, but they can also help property owners lower their heating costs.
-This type of flooring absorbs heat when the drapes are open and sunlight is coming in.
+This type of flooring absorbs heat when the drapes are open and the sunlight is coming in.

 Avoiding Damage To Concrete Floors